 - Multiple page documents - Documents with more than one page should be saved and uploaded as one file.
 If you upload each page individually, reviewers will only be able to see the last page you uploaded before saving your application.

 - File types - Do not upload ZIP files, Google Docs, PAGES, HTML or CSV files.

-Click here to enter the scholarship portal, set up your account, and complete your application electronically.
 Please read how to use the scholarship portal.
 And, be sure to follow the directions and provide all required information.